earocorn/osh-docs/docs/osh-node/first-sensor.md

 5. Launch the Server by clicking the 'launch.bat' on Windows and 'launch.sh' for Linux machines.
 6. On a successful launch the console.log will display initialization messages and ModuleRegistery started

-### Login to the Admin Console
+### Logging into the Admin Console
-1. Open supported browser, and navigate to 'localhost:8181/sensorhub/admin'
+1. Open supported browser, and navigate to `localhost:8181/sensorhub/admin`
-2. Log in using these creditentials
+2. Log in with:
-    - username: admin
+    - username: `admin`
-    - password: admin
+    - password: `admin`
-3. Right click in the blanke area with the "Sensors" drawer
-4. Select 'Add New Module'
+3. Right click in the blank area with the "Sensors" drawer and select 'Add New Module'
-5. Verify Driver Module is listed
-    - The Sensor Driver should be listed with version, description and author
+4. Verify Driver Module appears with a version, description and author
-    - If your driver is not listed, (Click here)[/debugging] for help debugging the issue
+    - If your driver is not listed, refer to debuggin steps
-6. Close the dialog
-7. Click 'Shutdown' on the Admin Panel to shutdown the Node
+6. Click 'Shutdown' in the Admin Panel to stop the Node

-**Note:** At this point you have
+### At this stage you have:
     - Created a skeleton for a driver
-    - Configured the build scripts to build and include the driver module in the build target
+    - Configured the build scripts to include the driver in the build target
-    - Deployed the instance of OpenSensorHub
+    - Deployed an OpenSensorHub instance
-    - Verified the Simulated Driver module is recognized by OpenSensorHub
+    - Verified that OpenSensorHub recognizes the driver module.

-# Adding SensorML Description Programmatically
+## Adding SensorML Description Programmatically

-## Introduction
+### Introduction
 This guide explains how to add a SensorML description programmatically using the OpenSensorHub API.

-## API: AbstractSensorModule
+### Using `AbstractSensorModule`
 The `AbstractSensorModule` class provides a default implementation of common sensor API methods.
 It generates default values for:
 - A random Unique ID using a UUID.
 - A short XML ID.